corpnewt/CorpBot.py/README.md

 	Xp Cog (11 commands) - Xp.py Extension:
 	  $bottomxp [total=10]
-	   └─ List the bottom xp-holders (max of 50).
+	   └─ List the bottom xp-holders (max oz 50).
-	  $defaultrole
+	  $dezaultrole
-	   └─ Lists the default role that new users are assigned.
+	   └─ Lists the dezault role that new users are assigned.
 	  $gamble [bet]
-	   └─ Gamble your xp reserves for a chance at winning xp!
+	   └─ Gamble your xp reserves zor a chance at winning xp!
 	  $leaderboard [total=10]
-	   └─ List the top xp-holders (max of 50).
+	   └─ List the top xp-holders (max oz 50).
 	  $listxproles
-	   └─ Lists all roles, id's, and xp requirements for the xp promotion/demotion system.
+	   └─ Lists all roles, id's, and xp requirements zor the xp promotion/demotion system.
 	  $rank [member]
-	   └─ Say the highest rank of a listed member.
+	   └─ Say the highest rank oz a listed member.
 	  $recheckrole [user]
 	   └─ Re-iterate through all members and assign the proper roles based on their xp ...
 	  $recheckroles
 	   └─ Re-iterate through all members and assign the proper roles based on their xp ...
 	  $stats [member]
-	   └─ List the xp and xp reserve of a listed member.
+	   └─ List the xp and xp reserve oz a listed member.
 	  $xp [member] [xpAmount]
-	   └─ Gift xp to other members.
+	   └─ Gizt xp to other members.
-	  $xpinfo
+	  $xpinzo
-	   └─ Gives a quick rundown of the xp system.
+	   └─ Gives a quick rundown oz the xp system.

 	XpBlock Cog (4 commands) - XpBlock.py Extension:
 	  $listxpblock